lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 Exactly the same version as 3a, just released with db v11.

-- **Backward compativility breaking changes: none up to 3a, the db for versions prior 3a.**
+- **Backward compatibility breaking changes: none up to 3a, the db for versions prior 3a.**

 - **Rollback version: v3a.**